VectorInstitute/PromptEngineering/src/reference_implementations/prompt_zoo/README.md

 # Some instructions and tips for using the code in Prompt Zoo

 Below are some tips on using the cluster to run the code in this folder.
-More specific instructions about how to run experiments and examine the results are discussed in the readmes under the `training_scripts` and `experiment_notebooks` folders.
+More specific instructions about how to run experiments and examine the results are discussed in the readmes under the `training_scripts` and `experiment_notebooks` folders and the `src/reference_implementations/prompt_zoo/experiment_notebooks/efficient_tuning_baselines.md` markdown.
 Once you've read through this readme, see those files to learn how to run experiments.

 ## Direct Access to a GPU Node.